bboreham/weave/docs/ipam.md

   - it will continue to ask for space until it receives some, or its copy of the ring tells it all peers are full.

+### Claiming an address

+If a Weave process is restarted, in most cases it will hear from another peer which ranges it used to own, but it needs to know which individual IP addresses are assigned to containers in order to avoid giving the same address out in subsequent allocation requests.
+The weave script invokes the `claim` command in `populate_ipam` to do this.

+When the Allocator is told to claim an address, there are four
+possibilities:
+  - the address is outside of the space managed by this Allocator, in which case we ignore the request.
+  - the address is owned by this peer, in which case we record the address as being assigned to a particular container and return success.
+  - the address is owned by a different peer, in which case we return failure.
+  - we have not yet heard of any address ranges being owned by anyone, in which case we wait until we do hear.

+This approach fails if the peer does not hear from another peer about the ranges it used to own, e.g. if all peers in a network partition are restarted at once.

 ### The Ring CRDT

 We use a Convergent Replicated Data Type - a CRDT - so that peers can